-As of October 1st 2020, SAGA Fitness & Massage Therapy will have its first physical location, in the heart of downtown Montreal steps away from Peel Metro and the corner of Ste-Catherine Street.
-You will be able to find a unique concept bringing together Massage Therapy and a Barbershop.
+As of October 1st 2020, SAGA Fitness will have its first physical location, in the heart of downtown Montreal steps away from Peel Metro and the corner of Ste-Catherine Street.
+You will be able to find a unique concept bringing together Health, Fitness and a Barbershop.
 Book your next appointment by simply calling or texting us.

 Keep following us on Instagram for the Grand Opening Date!

 (see link at the bottom of this page)

 SUN IS SHINING, I'M ALIVE AND I'M FEELING FINE!

 SAGA FITNESS & MASSAGE THERAPY

 Health is Wealth.
 Movement is Medicine.
 Stillness is attractive.

 SAGA Fitness and Massage Therapy's mission is to promote health through a preventative approach including, fitness, massage therapy, meditation, nutrition and lots of empathy for where you are, right now, in your life.